CecileHonnorat/eCommerce-Challenge/README.md

 ### Continued development

 Work on the responsive !
-Make a carousel that looks like in the design
+Make a carousel that looks like in the design and fix some bugs